Citation:

 Abstract:

-Hematopoietic stem and progenitor cells (HSPCs) arise only during embryonic development, and their identity specification, emergence from the floor of the dorsal aorta, and proliferation are all tightly regulated by molecular mechanisms such as signaling cues.
-Among these, Wnt signaling plays an important role in HSPC specification, differentiation, and self-renewal, requiring precise modulation for proper development and homeostasis.
-Wnt signaling is initiated when a Wnt ligand binds to cell surface receptors such as those encoded by the frizzled gene family, activating intracellular signaling pathways that regulate gene expression.
-Secreted frizzled-related proteins (Sfrps) are known modulators of Wnt signaling, acting as both agonists and antagonists of this pathway.
-Yet, in vivo functions of Sfrps in HSPC development remain incompletely understood.
-Here, we demonstrate that Sfrp1a regulates zebrafish HSPC development and differentiation in a dose-dependent manner.
-In Sfrp1a loss of function animals, we observe an increase in HSPCs, an upregulation of canonical Wnt signaling, and a decrease in differentiation into both lymphoid and myeloid lineages.
-Conversely, at low-dose sfrp1a overexpression, there is a decrease in HSPCs and an increase in lymphoid differentiation.
-High-dose sfrp1a overexpression phenocopies the loss of function animals, with an increase in HSPCs, increased canonical Wnt signaling, and decreased lymphoid and myeloid differentiation.
-These findings highlight the importance of dose-dependent modulation of Sfrps, paralleling what is observed in hematopoietic cancers where SFRP1 loss-of-function and gain-of-function variants can drive tumorigenesis
+Hematopoietic stem and progenitor cells (HSPCs) are only generated during embryonic development, and their identity specification, emergence from the floor of the dorsal aorta, and proliferation are all tightly regulated by molecular mechanisms such as signaling cues.
+Among these, Wnt signaling is crucial for HSPC specification, differentiation, and self-renewal, requiring precise regulation for proper development and homeostasis.
+Wnt signaling begins when a Wnt ligand binds to cell surface receptors, such as those encoded by the frizzled gene family, activating intracellular pathways that regulate gene expression.
+Secreted frizzled-related proteins (Sfrps) are known to modulate Wnt signaling, acting as both agonists and antagonists.
+However, the in vivo roles of Sfrps in HSPC development are not fully understood.
+Here, we show that Sfrp1a influences zebrafish HSPC development and hematopoietic differentiation in a dose-dependent manner.
+Sfrp1a loss-of-function animals display an upregulation of canonical Wnt signaling, increased HSPC proliferation, and reduced differentiation into lymphoid and myeloid lineages.
+Conversely, low-dose overexpression of sfrp1a leads to decreased HSPC numbers and enhanced lymphoid differentiation.
+High-dose sfrp1a overexpression mimics the loss-of-function phenotype, with elevated canonical Wnt signaling, increased HSPCs, and decreased lymphoid and myeloid differentiation.
+These results emphasize the importance of dose-dependent Sfrp regulation, paralleling observations in hematopoietic cancers where SFRP1 variants can either promote or inhibit tumor development.

 Epub: